ripple/ripple-client/README.md

 Follow the build status and tests at http://travis-ci.org/ripple/ripple-client

+## Testing Locally

+Run the above command to run the tests once.

+    ./node_modules/.bin/karma start test/karma.conf.js --single-run

+Or run Karma in the background and listen to changes in /test

+    ./node_modules/.bin/karma start test/karma.conf.js

 ## Bug tracker

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/rippleFoundation/ripple-client/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/rippleFoundation/ripple-client/blob/develop/CONTRIBUTING.md), written by [Nicolas Gallagher](https://github.com/necolas/).